When Does Genevieve Talk About Being Young Again in the Last Picture Show

 writers: Larry McMurtry & Peter Bogdanovich (based on the novel past Larry McMurtry).

-Timothy Bottoms, Jeff Bridges, Cybill Shepherd, Ben Johnson, Cloris Leachman, Ellen Burstyn & Randy Quaid.
+starring: Timothy Bottoms, Jeff Bridges, Cybill Shepherd, Ben Johnson, Cloris Leachman, Ellen Burstyn & Randy Quaid.